 Built to be shaken and stirred, to withstand many times the force of gravity.
 Mounted to motion platforms in any orientation.
 ‘Lens Lock’ technology allows the lens to be locked to the projector body.
 Lock the lens adjustment rings and lock the Lens body to 3rd party supports for extreme rigidity.
 3G motion compatible.

-The P1 is designed to be continuously run 24/7 in demanding conditions and is warranted for five years.
+The P1 is designed to be continuously run 24/7 in demanding conditions and is warranted for 5 years (extendable to 10 years).